 About Us

-At the Table with Tony is produced and hosted by Penelope North.
-Penelope is a senior Biomedical Engineering student at Duke who has transformed her love of listening to podcasts into creating them.
-Her passion for connecting with and helping others lends itself perfectly for this project, hoping to inspire people to be a bit more like Tony Brown each day.
-Our consulting producer is Carol Jackson.
+The second season of At the Table with Tony is produced and hosted by Riley Reece.
+Riley is a senior Visual Media Studies and Journalism student at Duke.
+The first season was produced and hosted by Penelope North.
+Both hosts transformed a love of producing media content into creating podcasts.
+Both also hope to be a bit more like Tony Brown each day.
+Our consulting producer is Carol Jackson."

 At the Table with Tony